 The library was established with social media and offline crowdfunding.
 It has two librarians.
 It is open seven days a week, with extended hours on Sundays from 9 am to 7 pm.
+"The most difficult part was mobilising the community to read for pleasure," he said.

-"The most difficult part The transformation of an unused space in the temple premises to a community library.
+The transformation of an unused space in the temple premises to a community library.